Significant-Gravitas/AutoGPT/classic/README.md

-# AutoGPT
+# AutoGPT Classic

-AutoGPT is an experimental project that demonstrates autonomous GPT-4 operation.
+AutoGPT Classic was an experimental project to demonstrate autonomous GPT-4 operation.
 It was designed to make GPT-4 independently operate and chain together tasks to achieve more complex goals.

 ## Project Status